 Data Analytics Providers (Companies that collect and analyze your data.)

-Government Entities (Any sharing with the government except where required or expressly permitted by law.)
+Government Entities (Any sharing with the government except where required by law or expressly permitted in an emergency.)

 Operating Systems and Platforms (Software companies that power your device, app stores, and companies that provide common tools and information for apps about app consumers.)